 Indians appeared on the farm

-Around 2003 I asked Kenneth J. Johnson, grandson of Ellen and Lewis N. Johnson if he knew if the family saw Indians or had any problems with them on the prairie farm.
+Around 2003 Kenneth J. Johnson, grandson of Ellen and Lewis N. Johnson, was asked if he knew if his grandparents saw Indians or had any problems with them on the prairie farm.
 Kenneth answered that the Indians had been pushed west by the white man before settling in Leenthrop, Maynard.
-There was only one incident of Indians on Lewis Johnson family's house.
+There was only one incident of Indians on Lewis Johnson family's farm.
 One day when Ellen was alone home an Indian came to the door and stood there, silent and motionless.
-She grabbed one loaf of bread and handed it to him.
+Ellen grabbed one loaf of bread and handed it to him.
 He took it, grunted (he said, “Ugh” ), turned around and left.

 Why did the Johnsons and Jensons emigrate?

 Since Ellen excelled in her school class in the Swedish State Church, the Nels Jenson family originally seemed to have been members of this Lutheran church in Sweden.
 But Ellen's daughter, Annie, told her son Kenneth E. Nelson what happened when a German evangelist came to her community and preached the gospel right after her graduation and confirmation: "In true rependance, she accepted Christ as her Savior.
 On the night before her birthday (December 23) a hole was chopped in the ice and a Baptismal service was held at midnight to avoid persecution by the State Church".
-We know that Ellens sister married Martin Dahlquist, the first preacher-farmer of the Leenthrop Baptist Church.
-It is likely to think that the whole Nels Jenson family may be became Baptists in Sweden and emmigrated for this reason too.
+We know that Ellen's sister married Martin Dahlquist, the first preacher-farmer of the Leenthrop Baptist Church.
+It is likely to think that the whole Nels Jenson family may be became Baptists in Sweden.

-Nobody knows what profession Lewis N. Johnson and Nels Jenson had in Sweden.
-The most common reason for emigrating was lack of farming land for the great number of children at that time.
+The most common reason for emigrating from Sweden was lack of farming land for the great number of children at that time.
 The prospect of prosperity, and for supporting a family, was limited in most of Scandinavia.
 America was more promising.
 Maybe Johnson and Jenson familes emigrated for both religious and monetary reasons?

 When I visited grandma Ellen